C00kier/CookiersLib/README.md

 ## CookiersLib 1.1.0
+Minecraft library
+***

-It is a library containing the most frequently repeated functions during my plugin adventures .
+It's a library containing the most frequently used by me functions during my plugin adventures .

 ## Wiki